 Trusted on all versions of Windows

 Displays “Signed by Your Company Name”

 Benefits of Code Signing Certificates

 Code signing offers several important benefits for software developers, distributors, and end-users.
+Cheap code signing certificate is a cost-effective method to boost user trust and brand reputation by digitally signing your software code.
 Here are some of the key advantages of code signing:

 Authenticity: Code signing provides a way for developers to prove the authenticity of their software.
 By signing the code with a digital signature, users can be confident that the software indeed comes from the stated source, and it has not been altered or tampered with by malicious parties.